Jay2215/chat-angular/README.md

 ChatAngularJS
 =============

-Chat with node JS and angularJS
+Chat with node.js and angularJS